Recently searched

 IoT Devices Connected to the Cloud

-The Internet of Things (IoT) is a broad term for all devices connected to a network (including the Internet) that can communicate autonomously without human intervention.
+The Internet of Things (IoT) is a term used for any device connected to a network (including the Internet) that can communicate autonomously without human intervention.
 Essentially, it is a connected infrastructure where almost every type of machine and device has built-in intelligence capable of transferring data and interacting with other machines, and via these devices, with people.

-The term was first used to describe digitally connected devices and products in the consumer space.
+In the consumer space, the term was first used to describe digitally connected products and devices.
 Nowadays, IoT for industry is often referred to as the Industrial Internet since it has the potential to transform both industry and society, in a similar way to the first industrial revolution.

 What is the IIoT?

-So, what is the Industrial Internet of Things?
+With the IoT definition above in mind, what is the Industrial Internet of Things?
 IIoT stands for Industrial Internet of Things, describing how the same concept of IoT can be used in manufacturing or other industrial processes.
-It takes the concept of networking devices and connecting them to the internet to share data – locally or remotely – in factories, industrial processes, and industrial buildings.
+It uses the concept of networking devices and connecting them via the internet to share data locally and remotely in factories, industrial buildings, and industrial processes.
 This forms the backbone of Internet of Things industrial automation.

 Smart equipment and machinery can track, log, display, monitor, and adjust itself as required.
-Sensors collect the information, which is consolidated via a gateway to the local network, then onwards through an edge controller to the internet or the Cloud – data servers within large data centres.
+Sensors collect the information, which is consolidated via a gateway through the local network, then onwards through an edge controller to the Cloud or the internet.

 IIoT vs IoT

-The key difference between IoT and IIoT lies in the application.
-Industrial IoT centres around the real-time collection and analysis of granular data from connected sensors, enabling rapid improvements in efficiency and productivity, instantaneous stock control, and significant cost savings.
+The key distinction between IoT and IIoT lies in the application.
+Industrial IoT centres around the collection and analysis of real-time granular data from connected sensors, enabling rapid improvements in productivity and efficiency, instantaneous stock control, and significant cost savings.

-Industrial IoT is based on an established approach to computer-controlled manufacturing: the ‘distributed control system’.
-These control functions are assigned across the network and multiple autonomous devices are interconnected, each able to adjust and optimise their own section of the manufacturing line without a central control system and the associated risk of a single point of failure.
-The IIoT takes advantage of modern cloud computing to allow data sharing, visualisation, and analysis – all in near real-time.
+An established approach to computer-controlled manufacturing underpins industrial IoT: the ‘distributed control system’.
+The control functions are distributed across the network and multiple autonomous devices are interconnected, making them able to adjust and optimise their own section of the manufacturing line without centralised control and the associated risk of a single-point failure.
+The IIoT takes advantage of modern cloud computing to allow data sharing, visualisation, and analysis – all near-real time.

-The Industrial Internet of Things has grown into a huge sector in just a few decades.
-More than 60 per cent of global manufacturers now use IIoT technologies for optimisation and analysis.
+Over the past few decades, the Industrial Internet of Things has grown into a huge sector.
+Over 60 per cent of global manufacturers now use IIoT technologies for optimisation and analysis.

 This distinction highlights the difference between IIoT and IoT in manufacturing and industrial applications.
 It is also pertinent to note the comparison of the Internet of Things vs Industry 4.0.